wongstephen/wongstephen/README.md

 - My passion in life is to continously learn and enrich members of the community through mentorships.

+- On my free time, I have been learning Python and PostgreSQL

-- I am actively looking for new projects and seeking employment
+- I am actively looking for new projects and seeking employment!

 ---